sanbornhilland/ntg-plottable/README.md

 `regression="linear"`
 Optional

-You may optionally add a regression line to the chart by specifying which type of regression you want displayed.
+Add a regression line to the chart by specifying which type of regression to display.
 Currently only supporting linear regression.

+####Dimensions

+`height="500"` and `width="500"`
+Optional

+Set the height and width of the chart. `height` defaults to 480 and `width` defaults to 640.